rtCamp/ps-analysis-tool-wiki/PSAT-Command-Line-Interface.md

 **1. Environment**

-The CLI tool utilizes a browser with the 3rd-party cookie phaseout enabled.
+The CLI tool utilizes a browser with the third-party cookie phase out enabled.
 While the extension relies on Chrome settings for third-party cookies, this difference in the browsing environment can lead to varied website behaviors, contributing to discrepancies.

 **2. Duration**